-- 1. Select the parts in the Model Tree or document pane.
+- 1. Select the parts in the Model Tree or document pane. - 2.
+Click Phantom in HOME tab.

-- í de la come La come de la La come de la

-- 2. Click Phantom in HOME tab.

 Note: The phantom mode remains in effect until you choose View > Phantom again to exit Phantom mode.

 Adding and removing entities from Phantom mode